LTEC and Library Information Sciences

 See the Library & Information Science website for more information on the dual degree and list of courses that count in the dual program.

-The tuition rates are generally around $663 per credit for residents and $1558 per credit for non-residents.
+The tuition rates are generally around $650 per credit for residents and $1402 per credit for non-residents.
+In addition, student fees typically total $451.
 Students enrolled in an online program will only be assessed for resident tuition regardless of their residence in a different state or country.
-Please see the “Graduate General & Post-Baccalaureate Unclassified” heading on the Office of the Registrar’s website for more accurate tuition rates.
+Please see the “Graduate (including post baccalaureate unclassified students)” heading on the Regular Tuition Schedule for more accurate tuition rates.

 See the following sites for funding information: